 The Directory Event Monitor uses tokens in the same way as our File Event Monitor.
 When adding multiple devices, use the token [devicename] in the UNC path instead of the actual name of the device.
 When the event monitor runs, it will swap out the [devicename] token for each of the devices you have selected.

 Note that the Directory Event Monitor differs from the File Event Monitor in a few key ways.
-Use the File Event Monitor if your goal is to monitor specific files and the contents in them.
+Use the File Event Monitor if your goal is to monitor specific files and their contents.

 The first option will notify you with your choice of alert level if the device cannot be contacted.
 The second option alerts if the directory is either missing or present when the event monitor runs.